 Engineering differential tuition: Making a difference for you

-With the support of the Polygon Engineering Student Council, the UW Board of Regents approved differential tuition for engineering students in 2008—and Polygon passed a motion reaffirmming that need in February 2011.
+With the support of the Wisconsin Engineering Student Council, the UW Board of Regents approved differential tuition for engineering students in 2008—and Polygon passed a motion reaffirmming that need in February 2011.

 Since 2008, the College of Engineering—with input from engineering students—has invested differential tuition in four key areas: educational innovation (for example, increasing technology use in class), instruction (for example, expanding or opening new sections in high-demand courses), hands-on activities (for example, at the department level, upgrading labs used by undergraduates), and student services (for example, undergraduate academic advising and the Student Leadership Center).

 Unlike "regular" UW-Madison tuition, differential tuition dollars "follow" engineering students into the College of Engineering, where we put those funds to work to directly benefit you.
 Here are more examples of how that happens.

 UW-Madison engineering students benefit from differential tuition

 How the Student Leadership Center benefits engineering undergrads

 Differential tuition for UW-Madison engineering undergrads opens space in high-demand courses

 What a UW-Madison engineering education means for your future